-European survey on the challenges of Parkinson’s carers
+European Parkinson's carers survey

-This project is structured into five phases:
+This project was structured into five phases:

 In January-February 2019, we reviewed existing research literature and similar surveys to highlight key themes and issues that are common to carers of people living with Parkinson’s and with other neurodegenerative conditions.